Posts by Collection

 We introduce Causal Bisimulation Learning (CBM), a method that learns the causal relationships in the dynamics and reward functions for each task to derive a minimal, task-specific abstraction.
 Read more

-Recommended citation: Zizhao Wang*, Caroline Wang*, Xuesu Xiao, Yuke Zhu, Peter Stone (2024).
+Citation: Zizhao Wang*, Caroline Wang*, Xuesu Xiao, Yuke Zhu, Peter Stone (2024).
 "Building Minimal and Reusable Causal State Abstractions for Reinforcement Learning."
 AAAI 2024.

 N-Agent Ad Hoc Teamwork